 To know how IAS Toppers made it the coveted position of IAS, visit the linked article

 Once you receive the question paper, carefully read the questions.
 After reading the questions, plan your time and start writing.
-Mark the questions for which you are absolutely sure you know the answer to and attempt them first as this builds up your confidence.
-If you do not know the answer to a particular question then do not waste time on it as this will become a barricade in attempting other questions, hence it is advised to move on other questions.
+Mark the questions to which you are absolutely sure you know the answer to and attempt them first, as this builds up your confidence.
+If you do not know the answer to a particular question then do not waste time on it as this will become a barricade in attempting other questions, hence it is advised to move on to other questions.

 Always pay attention to self.
 Do not worry about others, don’t get interrupted by your peers, and don’t panic if you notice other writing hastily.
 Take your time, mind your time and don’t hurry.